diegopacheco/tech-resources/presentation-hero.md

 Read this multiple times and follow strickly and will be awesome at presenting.

+## Before you start

+Preparation is everythinng.
+When should I start preparing?
+30 days before your presentation day.
+Why you need start 30 days ahead?
+* Because you will need time to research
+* Because you will get feedback and will have homework
+* Because even if your deck is amazing, you need do multiple dry runs before presenting.

+How many dry runs is enought?
+* There is not limit, more preparation is always better.
+* You must feel confident and be able to deliver on time
+* You should dry run so many times that you can present without slides (presentation zen idea).
+* Usually 3 to 5 dry runs is enough

 ## How to deliver a great presentation

 A great presentation is just an output of a well-prepared research, poc or piece of work.